yuchdev/ExtractVersion/README.md

 ![workflow](https://github.com/yuchdev/ExtractVersion/actions/workflows/python-app.yml/badge.svg)
 ![issues](https://img.shields.io/github/issues/yuchdev/ExtractVersion)

-Python module for extracting version from the string or directory name
+Python module for extracting version from the string or directory name.
+Could make use for creating an inventory of installed versions of a particular application or finding the latest installed version.

-The module offers following functionality:
+The module offers the following functionality:
 * Fetching version string from the string or name of the directory
 * Validating version string
 * Sorting config and application directories that contain versions in its name